 Arrival at the resort

-We stayed in a 3 bedroom Aspect which was big enough for the 6 of us ( 2 adults, 3 teens and a 5 year old).
-Our mobile home was about half way between the pools of La Baume and La Palmeraie, both were a 5-10 minute walk away so very easy to get around.
+We stayed in a three-bedroom Aspect, which was big enough for the 6 of us ( 2 adults, three teens and a five-year-old).
+Our mobile home was about halfway between the pools of La Baume and La Palmeraie.
+Both were a 5-10 minute walk away, so very easy to get around.

-The beds were very comfortable, the air con great ( and very much needed ) and the floor to ceiling windows made it feel very light and airy.
-The mobile home had a master bedroom which was more specious than any other mobile home we’ve stayed in, a bunk room and a twin room.
+The beds were very comfortable, the air con great ( and very much needed ), and the floor-to-ceiling windows made it feel very light and airy.
+The mobile home had a master bedroom, which was more spacious than any other mobile home we’ve stayed in, a bunk room and a twin room.

-La Palmeraie has a huge swimming pool with 2 water slides all surrounded by palm trees.
+La Palmeraie has a huge swimming pool with two water slides, all surrounded by palm trees.
 It’s very accessible for young children with shallow paddling areas in the main pool.

 The pool areas in both parts of the campsite were very clean and well maintained.
-Shoes were not allowed on poolside and sun loungers were plentiful and free of charge.
+Shoes were not allowed on the poolside, and sun loungers were plentiful and free of charge.

-Both pools has lifeguards and specific opening hours.
+Both pools have lifeguards and specific opening hours.
 The only downside of the pool areas was that it could be tricky to find shade.

-La Baume is a great location for kids wanting to try new sports with tournaments in football, basketball, tennis and even cross training.
-We didn’t try the kids clubs as we were only there for 4 nights and wanted to explore the surrounding area.
+La Baume is a great location for kids wanting to try new sports, with tournaments in football, basketball, tennis, and even cross-training.
+We didn’t try the kid’s clubs as we were only there for four nights and wanted to explore the surrounding area.

-Fitness classes in the gym and aqua classes and pool games were also running when we visited.
+Fitness classes in the gym aqua classes and pool games were also running when we visited.

-We were a little disapointed with the food offerings at La Baume.
-The snack bar was fine, but definitely more of a snack bar than a restaurant.
-The restaurant at La Palmeraie looked better, but we didn’t have chance to try it, choosing instead to BBQ food on our deck or head into Frejus.
+We were a little disappointed with the food offerings at La Baume.
+The snack bar was fine, but it was definitely more of a snack bar than a restaurant.
+The restaurant at La Palmeraie looked better, but we didn’t have a chance to try it, choosing instead to BBQ food on our deck or head into Frejus.